What should I be focused on for year-end tax planning?

 Whether you have non-registered investments, registered investments or both, remember to review these accounts before the end of the year.

 If you have non-registered investments with unrealized capital losses, you may want to consider a strategy referred to as "tax loss selling”.
-Realized capital losses must first be applied against capital gains realized this year.
-If those capital losses exceed the current year recognized capital gains, they can be carried back to offset net capital gains realized in any of the three previous years (or forward indefinitely).
-Keep in mind this means that if you paid taxes on any net capital gains in 2020, realizing net capital losses in 2023 is your last chance to recover some of those taxes.
+Realized capital losses must first be applied against capital gains realized this year and can help individuals stay under the $250,000 annual limit If the capital losses exceed the current year recognized capital gains, they can be carried back to offset net capital gains realized in any of the three previous years (or forward indefinitely).
+Keep in mind this means that if you paid taxes on any net capital gains in 2021, realizing net capital losses in 2024 is your last chance to recover some of those taxes.

 If tax loss selling is something you are considering, it’s important to be aware of a complicated set of tax rules that can potentially deny those capital losses.
 These rules are called the “superficial loss rules.”
 You can find more information on the superficial loss rules and tax loss selling here.
 Lastly, if you are considering this approach, we encourage you to speak with your accountant to ensure any losses you trigger can be claimed as intended.